Flooristics, LLC

 The 3-4-5 triangle can be used to show whether or not a corner of a room is indeed 90 degrees.
 First, the installer needs to measure along one of the walls of the corner for about 3 feet.
 Then, they should measure along the other wall for 4 feet.
 If the diagonal between these points is 5 feet, then the corner must be a square angle.
 Rather than depend on guesswork or estimations, the 3-4-5 triangle will provide excellent confirmation that they are indeed working with proper angles.

-Remember that the 3-4-5 triangle method can also be expanded by using multiples, like 6-8-10 and so forth.
+You can also expand the 3-4-5 triangle method by using multiples, such as 6-8-10 and so on.
 There’s no easier method to determine if flooring installers are indeed working with right angles.

 Filed Under: Floor Safety Tagged With: 3-4-5 corner, 3-4-5 triangle, flooring triangle tip, right angle triangle